 The flagship institution of the University System of Maryland is now a smoke-free campus.

 There are tremendous resources available to help you quit smoking.
 For example, did you know the State of Maryland has “quit coaches” to offer with advice and support?
 Visit their website at www.smokingstopshere.com or 1-800-QUIT-NOW (staffed 24/7).

 If you prefer a more traditional smoking cessation program, contact the University Health Center or your private health care provider.

 One UMD employee who is a former smoker recommends the book You Can Stop Smoking (1995) by Jacqueline Rogers.
 It is available for the Kindle or iPad, and has a five-star rating on Amazon.
-A recent blog post from the Wellness@UMD list a few tips to help you kick the habit.

-Make 2013 the year you quit smoking, eat healthier, and move more.
+Make this the year you quit smoking, eat healthier, and move more.
 Think how good you’ll feel next year this time when you reflect on what you’ve accomplished and how much money you’ve saved!

 Here’s to your good health!
 Cheer the Turtle!

 VI – 8.10(A) POLICY ON SMOKING AT UNIVERSITY OF MARYLAND

 a.
 Purpose.
 This policy establishes standards and requirements to provide a smoke-free environment for all UMD faculty, staff, students, and visitors, in compliance with the Board of Regents Policy on Smoking at USM Institutions (VI – 8.10).

 b.
 Scope.
 This policy applies to all UMD students, faculty, staff, contractors and employees of contractors providing services at UMD, agents, guests, and visitors.